alexpiper/iMapPESTS/README.md

 However, there are 2 seperate workflows and vignettes available:
 * [Local version for analysis on windows/linux PC](https://alexpiper.github.io/iMapPESTS/local_metabarcoding.html)
-* Slurm cluster version for analysis on Agriculture Victoria BASC server *TBC*
+* Slurm cluster version for analysis on Agriculture Victoria BASC server **COMING SOON**

 Before starting, i recommend learning about the individual componenets of the workflow:
 * The dada2 algorithm